Black physician's medieval forgery

 PROVENANCE: Contemporary quote from Horace penned on the Ingenue title in an early hand: non semper areum tendit Apollo.
 Hor...
 Bookseller's notes penciled on the front fly-leaf.

-CONDITION: Early quarter stained parchment and marbled boards. ¶ Some light foxing and the extremities gently worn.
+CONDITION: Early quarter stained parchment and marbled boards. ¶ Some light foxing and the extremities gently worn; parchment at top of rear joint only just starting to split.
 Really a nice little book.

 REFERENCES: Fournier-Pescay: Quérard, Supercheries littéraires, v.
 3, column 1007 (indexed under Xentralès, but labeled aut. supposé); Barbier, Dictionnaire des ouvrages anonymes et pseudonymes (2nd ed.), v.
 3, p.
 425, #19156 ¶ L'ingenue: Gay and Lemonnyer, Bibliographie des ouvrages relatifs a l'amour, aux femmes et au mariage (1897), v.
 2, col. 659 ¶ Biographie des hommes vivants (Paris: Michaud, 1817), v.
 3, p.
 144 (cited above); Robert Fikes, Jr., "François Fournier de Pescay: The Unheralded Precursor of the Modern Black Physician," Journal of the National Medical Association 77.9 (1985), p.
 683-686; Earle Havens, "Bibliotheca Fictiva: Species and Genres of Literary and Historical Forgery," Fakes, Lies and Forgeries (Johns Hopkins, 2016), p.
 10; Cyerra Haywood, “A Brief History of Black Classicism,” The Center for Hellenic Studies, Harvard University, 13 Sept.
 2020 <chs.harvard.edu/a-brief-history-of-black-classicism/>